 The institution opened a free exhibition mounted in the museum’s rear courtyard, “Hope Wanted: New York City Under Quarantine” on August 14.
 At the height of the quarantine, writer and human-rights activist Kevin Powell and photographer Kay Hickman spent two days traveling the five boroughs to interview and take photos of ordinary New Yorkers living during an extraordinary moment for the outdoor show.

 Its museum and library reopens on September 11.

 The museum recently opened the Henry Luce III Center on the fourth floor, which features a new center for Women’s History and a glowing gallery of 100 beautiful Tiffany lamps.

 The DiMenna Children’s History Museum is for children ages 8 to 13 and features 350 years of New York and American history through interactive exhibits and digital games.
 The exhibits feature New York children who lived in the city from the late 17th through 20th centuries, including Alexander Hamilton.
 Children under 4 get free admission to the entire museum, while kids ages 5 to 13 pay $6.

-The museum is closed on Mondays and stays open late until 8pm on Fridays.
+The museum stays open late until 8pm on Fridays.
 On a budget?
 On Friday nights, entry is pay-as-you-wish from 6 to 8pm.
-During other hours, adult tickets cost $20, seniors $15 and high school and college students $15.
+During other hours, adult tickets cost $22, seniors $17 and high school and college students $13.
 Be prepared to wait in line during peak hours, as there’s no express pass offered here.
 To beat the crowds, visit on a weekday during working hours.